Optimally frequency synchronized networks of non identical Kuramoto oscillators: Introduction

-In this study, we revisit the conditions of full synchronisation of a finite set of non identical Kuramoto oscillators by releasing as many constraints as possible either on the form or on the dynamic of their connection network.
-Hence we numerically compute the topology of non identical Kuramoto oscillator networks, which are both weighted, directed, and of unlimited extension (i.e. the maximal value of the weight is not limited a priori).
-We only require that the oscillators are completely synchronized and that the economic cost of the network, ie the total mass of the connection weights, is locally as low as possible.
+In this study, we revisit the conditions of full synchronization of a finite set of non-identical Kuramoto oscillators by releasing as many constraints as possible either on the form or on the dynamics of their connection network.
+Thus we numerically compute the topology of non-identical Kuramoto oscillator networks which are both weighted, directed, and of unlimited extension (i.e. the maximal value of the weight is not limited a priori).
+We only require that the oscillators are completely synchronized and that the economic cost of the network, i.e. the total mass of the connection weights, is locally as low as possible.
 The paper is organized as follows: section \ref{Old Kuramoto} is devoted to a review of the previous adaptative Kuramoto's models, section \ref{Algorithm} deals with the presentation of the numerical algorithm, finally the results are shown in section \ref{Results} and discussed in the last section \ref{Conclusion}.